GitSergii/personal-portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sergii Guliaiev is a seasoned professional with a substantial background in the Telecom and Retail sectors, bringing a wealth of experience to the realms of marketing and business strategy.
+Sergii G is a seasoned professional with a substantial background in the Telecom and Retail sectors, bringing a wealth of experience to the realms of marketing and business strategy.
 His career journey has been distinguished by outstanding accomplishments and a fervent commitment to data-driven decision-making, consumer-centric strategies, and effective team leadership.
 {style="text-align: justify;"}